She's a wholly average girl, with a crazy strong crush on a guy or girl that makes little to no sense.

 - Molly Carpenter has this towards Harry Dresden.
-It is strongly implied that the primary reason is because her mother can't stand him.
+It is strongly implied that the primary reason is that her mother can't stand him.
 Harry knows that she isn't seeing him as he truly is, and explicitly tells her that it isn't going to happen.

 - The 'precocious crush' aspects of her feelings fade as she grows up and becomes less rebellious, though the feelings themselves grow and become less naive.
 Unfortunately, Harry is...well, love hurts.

 - Tash Arranda in Galaxy of Fear denies that it's a crush, but she has a strong fascination with Luke Skywalker.
 She can function fine when he's elsewhere, but when he's around she wants to be near him, also displaying a kind of shyness she doesn't show around anyone else.
-Partly it's because he doesn't find her to be a Creepy Child but encourages her, partly it's because he knows about the Jedi, who she idolizes.
-Partly it's because they are both Force-Sensitive, and to Tash that sense of recognition feels tingly.
+Partly it's because he doesn't find her to be a Creepy Child but encourages her, partly it's because he knows about the Jedi, whom she idolizes.
+Partly it's because they are both Force-Sensitive, and to Tash, that sense of recognition feels tingly.

 It was a warm, electric tingle, as though she were on one end of a wire with Luke at the other.
 Together, they made a connection.

 - The Hunger Games: The role Katniss plays for the cameras.
 Of course, her true self is nothing like that.